SebastianKnoche/r_data_analytics/string_manipulation_challange.md

 ## [1] TRUE
 ```

-> `is.fowel()` checks if the first argument has the value associated with one of the vowels. `"e"` meets the criterium of `char == "e"`, so `TRUE` is returned.
+> `is.fowel()` checks if the first argument has a value associated with one of the vowels defined. `"e"` meets the criterium of `char == "e"`, so `TRUE` is returned.
 Either way, the first comparison leads to an execution of `return()` and therefore exits the function.
 All other values after the first one are ignored.

 ### 1.2 Extension

 Now write a function `remove.vowels(string)` that removes all vowels in the sentence.
 Are the linguists right?